 Assess the effectiveness of a social media advert.

 Who is the course for?

-This course is for professionals looking to advance their careers and learn more about social media and digital media analytics.
+This course is for professionals looking to advance their careers as well as learn more about social media and also digital media analytics.

 Who developed the course?